CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Run PCA and Build a neighborhood graph.rst

 .. note::

   To help interpret this plots, let's look at the plot above.
 Here, the elbow plot starts plateauing at 20/21.
 So, we can obtain most information until principal component 20 or 21.
-For further steps, especially in the clustering step - Please look at your PC plot and change the "Number of PCs to use" using your interpretation of your plot.
-The default is set at 50 so you may have to run the workflow again by changing this value.
+For further steps, especially in the clustering step - Please look at your PC plot and change the "Number of PCs to use" under "ScanPy ComputeGraph" using your interpretation of your plot.
+The default is set to 20, so you may have to run the workflow again by changing this value.